“We cannot become what we want by remaining what we are”

 98. Start a penny drive for a local charity.

-99. Give someone a book you think he/she would like.
+99. Give someone a book you think they would like.

 100. Don’t expect anything in return for kindness.